-Jennifer Camp is an Assistant Professor of dance.
+Jennifer Camp is an Associate Professor of dance.
 She currently teaches ballet and contemporary techniques, choreography, injury prevention and conditioning for dancers, and dance history.
 She is recognized as a dynamically diverse performer, encouraging educator, and innovative choreographer, and has more than 20 years of professional experience in the field.

 Since her arrival at Pacific in 2003 she has implemented essential courses and recruited prestigious guest artists and dance companies every year, and established the dance major in 2012.
 In 2004, Jennifer founded Pacific’s university performing company, Pacific Dance Ensemble (PDE), where she resides as the artistic director of the company.